GREENHOUSE GAS (GHG) PROTOCOL

 Iberdrola has been the only European electric utility included in the 18 editions of the prestigious Dow Jones Sustainability Index and is regarded as one of the eight top sustainable electric utilities in the world.
 One of the factors leading to this recognition was its 24% reduction in direct emissions in the last five years, with a total of 74% since the year 2000.

-In May 2017, Aenor has performed the eighth annual check of Iberdrola's inventory of greenhouse gas emissions [PDF], as per standard UNE ISO 14064-1:2012 as regards direct and indirect emissions from all of its activities.
-The 2017 inventory is shown below, pending to verify in 2018, in accordance with the Greenhouse Gas Protocol (GHG) of the World Business Council for Sustainable Development (WBCSD) and the World Resources Institute (WRI).
+In May 2018, Aenor has performed the ninth annual check of Iberdrola's inventory of greenhouse gas emissions [PDF], as per standard UNE ISO 14064-1:2012 as regards direct and indirect emissions from all of its activities.
+The 2017 inventory is shown below, in accordance with the Greenhouse Gas Protocol (GHG) of the World Business Council for Sustainable Development (WBCSD) and the World Resources Institute (WRI).

 Scope 1.
 Direct emissions of greenhouse gases

 Direct emissions come from sources that are owned or controlled by the company.
 They include direct emission focal points from energy generation facilities (fuel consumption), emissions from non-generation facilities (storage of gas and sludge drying), fugitive emissions of methane (CH4) (storage and transport of natural gas), fugitive emissions of hexafluoride (SF6) in distribution networks, fuel consumption in buildings and emissions from mobile combustion sources, associated with road transport of employees with fleet vehicles for work purposes.